AequitasVeritas/easy-monorepo/packages/EasyWebhook/readme.md

 weight: 0
 ---eonx_docs---

+# EasyWebhook

+- Send webhooks asynchronously
+- Retry strategy in case of failure
+- Persist results to the store of your choice
+- Handle concurrency automatically (no webhook will be sent twice)

-Send webhooks asynchronously, retry if it fails, and persist them into the store of your choice, all that out of the box!
+All that out of the box!

 ### Require package (Composer)